space-wizards/docs/src/en/space-station-14/mapping/guides/general-guide.md

 ## Taking a screenshot of your station
 To screenshot your station you need both a map prototype, stored in `Resources/Maps` which is the prototype that the `savemap 1000 name.yml` command from previous steps should generate and a game map prototype stored on Resources/Prototypes/Maps which contains the ID, path and other information, refer to the other prototypes in there as examples when making one.

-After this, run the command `dotnet run --project Content.MapRenderer {your_map_id_here}` in your IDE or Git CLI, with the game map prototype ID (case-sensitive).
+After this, run the command `dotnet run --project Content.MapRenderer {your_map_id_here}` in the IDE or Git CLI, with the game map prototype ID (case-sensitive).
 You can also set command line arguments through your IDE and run it that way.
 The image should be inside Resources/MapImages once completed.

 ## Running your map for the first time
 Now that you've completed your map, you'll want to test it in game to ensure you can spawn correctly and there are no issues with doors, access, atmos, power etc etc. To do this: